 For the first time in history, the British Ministry of Defence has changed their selection criteria for the SAS, allowing women to apply in 2019.

-To reflect the military changes, SAS: Who Dares Wins welcomed both male and female recruits for this year’s show and will pit them against one other with no rules changes based on gender.
+To reflect the military changes, SAS: Who Dares Wins welcomed both male and female recruits for last year’s show and will pit them against one other with no rules changes based on gender.